Organic Olive Oil:

 It is true that not all organic food is produced in a sustainable way.
 Even though organic agriculture produces smaller amounts of greenhouse-gas emissions, it typically provides smaller yields too.
 As a result, more land is needed, which in turn negates the initial environmental benefits.

 However, this is only a very specific model that applies on certain crops and regions.
 It is not a principle.
 As a matter of fact, it is possible for organic agriculture to provide equal yields to conventional agriculture.
-In addition, it is possible for organic farming to absorb more greenhouse gasses than it releases, essentially achieving carbon negative status.

-Unfortunately, this paradigm is preserved in organic farming.
-Numerous farmers transition to organic farming to receive additional state support and continue using synthetic products for pest control and fertilization.
 The only difference is that these products are considered suitable for organic farming.
 As a result, the unsustainable practices that negate the benefits of organic farming continue.

 As a result, it is safe to claim that Greek organic extra virgin olive oil is a sustainable food.